-Negative elements of Six of Pentacles
+Reversed Six of Pentacles card

 All the positive elements of the Six of Pentacles are turned upside down when the card appears reversed in a tarot reading.
 Generosity turns into selfishness, charity becomes green, and justice fades away to let self-centeredness in.
 This is what happens when someone deliberately turns their back on someone else or refuses to provide assistance even when it would be at a little cost to themselves.